Khondakar/KIDS-Kool-Intrusion-Detection-System/README.md

 ```
 SCANNER MENU:
 There are 4 options in Scanner menu.
-[1] Browse & Select folder: Browse and select folder to monitor for file change.
+[1] Browse & Select folder: Browse and select folder to monitor for file system change.
 [2] Start Scanner: After selecting folder, it will start the scanner to monitor any change.
     If no folder being select from option (a) – scanner automatically choose current folder to scan by default.
 [3] Stop Scanner: To stop the scanner.